asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Shu-Ha-Ri Considered Harmful?
 NO, Shu without the Ha and the Ri considered Harmful <a href="https://t.co/e2pQHyrOBa">https://t.co/e2pQHyrOBa</a></p>&mdash; Primitivo Cachero (@primicachero) <a href="https://twitter.com/primicachero/status/877418470140518400">June 21, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-### Scrum Masters
+### Shu Scrum Masters

-Great Scrum Masters can really help teams improve, however having worked on successful XP teams I have not been convinced they are always necessary.
-I've seen well-meaning but poorly prepared Scrum Masters exacerbate this "By-the-Books" problem because they too are beginners and still just following formulas.
+Great Scrum Masters can really help Scrum teams improve.
+However, having worked on successful XP teams without them I am not convinced they are required.
+The opposite is also true, poor Scrum Masters can have dramatically negative affects on teams.
+I've seen well-meaning but poorly prepared Scrum Masters exacerbate this "by-the-books" problem because they too are beginners and still just following formulas.

 To become a Certified Scrum Master you need to pay for and attend a two day course, pass a test that is nearly impossible to fail, and get your certification.
 While I know that the creators of Scrum considered this the beginning of your Scrum journey, too often it is the only formal training Scrum Masters ever receive.